John Lindroth (gymnast): Biography

 He took his matriculation exam in Porin Lyseo in 1904, graduated as a Licentiate of Medicine in 1922 and specialized in internal medicine in 1929.
 He worked as the municipal doctor of Vantaa in 1917–1924.
 He opened a private practice in Helsinki in 1924.
 He also worked at the Helsinki general hospital and the military reaching the rank of major in 1942.

+He was a resistance activist during the Russification of Finland, being a founder of Voimaliitto.

 He received the Cross of Liberty, 4th class in 1940 and 3rd class in 1942.

+He is buried in the Hietaniemi Cemetery in Helsinki.